 Most women avoid unemployed drunks and seek out partners who have at least good prospects for gainful employment.
 They use an economic filter for selecting a mate—even today in online dating (3).
 This makes sense because getting united with success is a better recipe for the future than getting hitched to failure.

 Even given the economic pickiness of most women, some set much more stringent criteria than others and it helps if they have high mate value themselves.
 For instance, Marilyn Monroe targeted men at the top of the tree from baseball legend Joe DiMaggio to President John F. Kennedy (2).

 In general, women are drawn to people who are from similar backgrounds in terms of ethnicity, politics, and religion; and researchers find that married couples are remarkably similar in about every trait one can measure, from intelligence to relative height for gender (2).

 What's a Guy to Do?

 When women want to attract a mate, they lavish a lot of attention on their appearance, buying new clothes and working hard on grooming and makeup.
 In contrast, men expend a lot less effort on their appearance, although any effort to appear healthy and physically fit is well spent.

 Clothing is important also, and although men spend considerably less than women on apparel, they spend substantially more if they are actively dating as opposed to being married.

-One reason that dress is important for men is that it projects social status and women who reject a man in a Burger King uniform might be willing to go out with someone in medical scrubs.
+One reason that dress is important for men is that it projects social status; women who reject a man in a Burger King uniform might be willing to date someone in medical scrubs.
 The quality of non-work clothing also conveys an impression about where a person shops and their disposable income.